Jack Dugan

-Jonathan "Jack" Dugan (born March 24, 1998) is an American professional ice hockey winger for the Chicago Wolves in the American Hockey League (AHL) as a prospect to the Carolina Hurricanes of the National Hockey League (NHL).
+Jonathan "Jack" Dugan (born March 24, 1998) is an American professional ice hockey left winger for the Bietigheim Steelers of the DEL2.

+He went to High School in Rochester, New York at McQuaid Jesuit High School.
+His brother, Joe Dugan, is the head coach of the McQuaid Jesuit Ice Hockey Team in Section V.

 Early life

 Dugan was born on March 24, 1998, to parents Lisa and Joe Dugan.
 His father Joe played hockey at McQuaid Jesuit High School and Washington & Jefferson College.
 Growing up in Rochester, New York, Dugan and his family regularly attended collegiate ice hockey games at the Rochester Institute of Technology.

 Playing career

 Amateur

 While being raised in Rochester, Dugan played Tier 1 youth hockey for the Rochester Monarchs program before entering high school.
 Dugan spent two seasons at McQuaid Jesuit High School where his father served as an English teacher.
 Although he was offered opportunities within the Ontario Hockey League, Dugan chose to maintain his NCAA eligibility.
 During his junior year at McQuaid, he helped them win the Division 1 state championship after he tallied 65 points through 24 games.
 As a result of his play, Dugan was named the 2015 New York High School Player of the Year.
-Following the 2014–15 season, Dugan transferred to the Northwood School in Lake Placid, New York where he was named to the United States High School All USA Hockey Third Team.
+Following the 2014–15 season, Dugan transferred to the Northwood School in Lake Placid, New York, where he was named to the United States High School All USA Hockey Third Team.
 In his senior year, Dugan committed to play for Providence College following a season in the United States Hockey League.